Louis Jouffret

 Louis Jouffret (born 24 August 1995) is a French professional rugby league footballer who plays as a for SO Avignon in the Super XIII and France at international level.

 Playing career

 He previously played for English clubs Halifax Panthers, Batley, Featherstone Rovers, Whitehaven RLFC and French club Toulouse Olympique.

 Ottawa Aces

 He had signed with the Ottawa Aces before COVID-19 delayed their entry to League One until 2022.

 SO Avignon

 He signed for SO Avignon for the 2021 season.

 Whitehaven R.L.F.C.

 On 26 June 2021, it was reported that he had signed for Whitehaven R.L.F.C. in the RFL Championship.

 Halifax Panthers

 On 6 November 2021, it was reported that he had signed for Halifax in the RFL Championship.
+In August 2023, Halifax defeated Batley Bulldogs 12–10 in the final of the 2023 RFL 1895 Cup.
+Jouffret kicked eight of Halifax's points and received the Ray French Award as the player of the match.